kensanata/mastodon-archive/README.md

-`dice.camp.client.secret` is where the client secret for this instance is stored. `dice.camp.user.kensanata.secret` is where the authorisation for this user and instance is stored.
-If these two files exist, you don't have to log in the next time you run the application.
+`dice.camp.client.secret` is where the client secret for this instance is stored. `dice.camp.user.kensanata.secret` is where the authorisation token for this user and instance is stored.
+If these two files exist, you don't have to log in the next time you run the app.
+If your login expired, you need to remove the file containing the authorisation token and you will be asked to authorize the app again.

 `dice.camp.user.kensanata.json` is the JSON file with your data (but without your media attachments).
+If this file exists, only the missing toots will be downloaded the next time you run the app.
+If you suspect a problem and want to make sure that everything is downloaded again, you need to remove this file.

 # Downloading media files